← blog

 set -p fish_complete_path /opt/homebrew/share/fish/vendor_completions.d

-Functions in config.fish are parsed on every startup.
-Functions in ~/.config/fish/functions/ are autoloaded only when called.
+functions inside config.fish are parsed on every startup. functions in ~/.config/fish/functions/ are lazy-loaded when called.

 fish